vsuorant/sshpyk/README.rst

     # Required for automated login, see `Authentication via Private/Public Key`_
     # for more details
     IdentityFile ~/.ssh/private_key_for_remote_server # EDIT THIS
+    # BatchMode yes is required to prevent ssh from asking for interactive input.
+    # E.g., when a password prompt is required for successful connection.
+    BatchMode yes
     # ##################################################################################

     # Connection stability: